Training and Products You Can Trust

 How often do you have to paint your car?

 The answer to this question depends entirely on the sealer used.

-Cheap acrylic sealer will need maintenance every few months, maintenance of penetrating treatments will vary, whereas a high performance urethane coating will never need to reapplied.
+Cheap acrylic sealer will need maintenance every few months, maintenance of penetrating treatments will vary, whereas a high performance coating such as Omega or Ovation will never need to reapplied unless abused.

 All sealed concrete surfaces should be cleaned with a non-abrasive cleaner.
 Coating sealers should never be cut on.
 Unless your coating is made of diamonds, it will scratch!

 There is no need for precast concrete countertops to be thicker (and heavier!) than typical countertops such as granite and solid surface.

 With high performance concrete countertop mixes and proper reinforcing, GFRC concrete countertops are made 3/4″ (19 mm) thick, and the edges are turned down to achieve the desired appearance of thickness.